midl-dev/tezos-on-gke/README.md

 **Attention!** Leaving a private baking key on a cloud platform is not recommended when funds are present.
 For production bakers, leave this variable empty and use a remote signer.
 [See documentation](https://tezos-docs.midl.dev/).

-When used in combination with a remote siger setup, you must pass a `baking_nodes` map with the following parameters:

-* `ledger_authorized_path`: the Ledger path associated with the key stored in Ledger device on the remote signer,
-* `monitoring_slack_url` and `monitoring_slack_channel`: optional, the Slack channel where to send the signer-specific alerts
-* `authorized_signers`: a list of signer specification maps, containing:
-  * `ssh_pubkey`: the public key of the signer, used for ssh port forwarding, and
-  * `signer_port`: the port for the signer http endpoint that is being tunneled
-  * `tunnel_endpoint_port`: the port where the ssh daemon connects to on the load balancer for tunneling traffic

 To generate a public/private keypair, you can use the tezos client:

 ```